pbrdmn/brd.mn/src/articles/mentors/index.md

 You liked playing with computers, maybe you got a programming book, or you might have taught yourself to code by pulling apart websites in your free time - this was my experience.

 This interest in computers and technology and learning about programming after school continued as I studying computer engineering at university.
-Here I learned of unix, microcontrollers, and many programming fundamentals, principals and patterns.
+Here I learned of Unix, micro controllers, and many programming fundamentals, principals and patterns.

 I found the university courses for IT and software engineering taught me how to write code, how software works, and the basics how to run a software project.
 But I found little there that would help be build a career roadmap beyond what it meant to write software.